 Assignment #1: Introduction to Archetypes

-Read the excerpt from "Mythological and Archetypal Approaches.
-This excerpt explains what an archetype is and lists examples commonly found in literature.
-You will apply this knowledge as you read East of Eden and complete the eight reading passage entries.
+Read "Archetypes in Literature."
+This explains what an archetype is and lists examples commonly found in literature.
+You will apply this knowledge as you read East of Eden and complete the four reading passage entries.

 Assignment #2: Novel